-Carers Consultation

-August - Sept 2020

-Report author Becky Hilton, data analysis Caroline King

-The Midlothian Health and Social Care Partnership (MHSCP) is responsible for services that help people live well and get support when they need it.
+Unpaid Carers Strategic Plan Engagement 2021 The Midlothian Health and Social Care Partnership is responsible for services that help people live well and get support when they need it.
 This includes all community health and social care services for adults in Midlothian and some acute hospital-based services.
-We recommissioned community services for unpaid carers and in 2020 consulted with staff, volunteers and people with lived experiences about their views on the services we deliver and their thoughts about what could be improved.
-We would like to thank the 152 people (including 62 staff) who took part and the community organisations and service providers who helped us reach people.
-The questionnaires were available, and mostly completed, online.
-Hard copies were sent out with support from third sector agencies.
-Virtual focus groups and 1:1 interviews (virtual and telephone) were set up across Midlothian.
-Due to Covid-19 risks we did not hold face to face engagement.
-The consultation lasted for a total of 6 weeks from Aug - Sep 2020.
-93 Questionnaires completed - online via Survey Monkey & paper questionnaires - Carers - People who are cared for - Staff Third Sector, MHSCP NHS, MHSCP Council staff 12Focus Groups (42 people) - Carers - Staff Third Sector, MHSCP NHS, MHSCP Council staff 17 x1:1 Interviews - Carers - Staff Third Sector, MHSCP NHS, MHSCP Council staff Carer Identification Active referrals and signposting which involve people make a difference Carers spoke of trusting word of mouth referrals.
+To help us in developing our new strategic plan we spoke with stakeholders, volunteers and people with lived experiences about their views on the services we deliver and what could be improved.
+We would like to thank the 152 people (including 62 staff) who took we spoke with, and the community organisations and service providers we met with including: Carers Action Midlothian; VOCAL Midlothian; and, Alzheimer Scotland.
+VOCAL Midlothian also carried out a survey with local carers in Sept - Oct 2021.
+392 responses were received.
+Due to the shared themes, we've included some feedback.
+We spoke to people for 6 weeks from August - September 2020.

+93 Questionnaires completed

+- Carers

+- People who are cared for

+- Staff Third Sector, MHSCP NHS, MHSCP Council staff

+12 Focus groups completed (42 people)

+- Carers

+- Staff Third Sector, MHSCP NHS, MHSCP Council staff

+17 x 1:1 Interviews

+- Carers

+- Staff Third Sector, MHSCP NHS, MHSCP Council staff

+Prevention

+Carer Identification

+Early identification and connection to support, information and advice is of significant value to carers managing and being able to continue in their caring role for as long as they wish to do so.

+Key Points

+Active referrals and signposting which involve people make a difference

+Carers spoke of trusting word of mouth referrals.
 A significant number of carers described word of mouth as having motivated them to make contact with services.
 Carers and staff thought carers were more likely to connect with services if there was a 'warm' hand over.

 There was a worry from staff that if help is not offered proactively carers can go unsupported until a crisis.
-'Neighbours, friends, colleagues, when people share information informally it's powerful.'
 'We need to reach out not expect people to reach in' 'Carers often come along for support at a critical stage [...]
 If at a calm time, time can be taken, plans made, at a crisis then this is different.'
 Once you're in, you're in

 A lot of people mentioned that once people are involved with services (third sector & public sector) they were likely to identify themselves as carers and be linked in to other support.
-'Once you start with one support, this starts a snowball' 'It is not always easy to find out where to go for support; however, once contact is made with the support/s these are very effective' A central starting point helps

-People generally felt that having a centralised point of initial information and support was helpful, it made things simpler.
+'Once you start with one support, this starts a snowball' 'It is not always easy to find out where to go for support; however, once contact is made with the support/s these are very effective' A central starting point helps People felt that a centralised point of initial information and support was helpful.
 People also spoke of good cross-referring happening between local statutory and third sector agencies.
-'All organisations and what they can help with in one leaflet, found this useful' '[name of organisation] as a centralised point of support is really useful' Access to help is not visible enough A significant number of people did not think there was enough information available/visible.
-A strong recurrent theme was missed opportunities to 'identify' carers and tell them about possible support when the person cared for is in hospital and through GP surgeries.
+'All organisations and what they can help with in one leaflet, found this useful' '[name of organisation] as a centralised point of support is really useful'